maker-ATOM/maker-ATOM/README.md

 <h2 align="center">Hey! 👋</h2>

-<p align="justify">I am Aditya Patil, a Robotics System Designer with a primary focus on designing and developing control software for <b>Autonomous Mobile Robots</b> and <b>Manipulators</b> utilizing ROS.
-My expertise lies in Sensor-Integration, Perception, Mapping for a autonomous robots and motion control for manipulators.<br> I am also a seasoned maker, indulging in the design and development of mini-robots, where I explore different technologies and methods for seamless hardware and software integrations.</p>
+<p align="justify">I am Aditya Patil, currently employed at <b>Peppermint Robotics</b> as Robotics Engineer specialized in designing control software for  <b>Autonomous Mobile Robots</b> and <b>Manipulators</b> utilizing ROS and ROS2 framework.
+My expertise includes developing Robot Behaviors and Navigation Stack to optimize autonomous robot performance and motion control for manipulators.<br> I am also a seasoned maker, indulging in the design and development of mini-robots, where I explore different technologies and methods for seamless hardware and software integrations.</p>

 <br>

 <h2 align="center">Languages and tools</h2>